 Then, you should enjoy a brunch on board before disembarking and heading back to Hanoi.
 You will be expected to arrive at Hanoi late at noon.
 After that, you can rest and relax in your hotel for the night, or you can go out and enjoy the Hanoian life when the streetlights are lit.

-You can go to famous local restaurants for local food, shopping mall to buy gifts, souvenirs and other things.
+You can go to famous local restaurants for local food, shopping mall to buy gifts, souvenirs, and other things.

 You can buy a lot of souvenir in Hanoi Old Quarter

-Now it’s time to explore the centre of Vietnam.
+Now it’s time to explore the center of Vietnam.
 You can go by plane, train or tour bus to get to Dong Hoi city, Quang Binh Province.
 In this beautiful city, you can start the excursion to Phong Nha Grotto – Ke Bang National Park.

 Phong Nha-Kẻ Bàng national park is a UNESCO World Heritage Site.
 Phong Nha-Kẻ Bàng is famous for its cave and grotto systems since it has 300 caves and grottos.
 In here, you will be able to get on boat and cruise on the world's longest underground river to Phong Nha Cave.

-Spectacular view inside Phong Nha caves
+Spectacular view inside Phong Nha Caves

 The deeper you go in, the more magical and amazing it is.
 Its natural beauty of the caves will surely make you excited.
 After going through 800m, a large dry passage will appear, then you can take a walk to discover the cave for 500m more.
 You will have a chance to explore the remains of Cham Altars and Inscriptions inside.

 A night in Dong Hoi Town will let you a lot of time to enjoy local food and the refreshing atmosphere of this city.